MmartinezV2/docker-tomcat-java-example/README.md

 [![Software License][ico-license]](LICENSE.md)

-This is a simple example for running a docker container with tomcat and java.
+This is an example for running a stack of two docker container's with tomcat and java and an Apache reverse http proxy as a Load Balancer to show the use of Tomcat's Sticky Session features.

 This is a modified version by Manuel Martínez from Maik Hilker's one [maik-hilters-project].